-- If you click on Home at the top left of your 15Five account, you'll be taken to your 'Profile' page.
+- If you click on Home (the first option in your left hand menu), you'll be taken to your 'Profile' page.
 Your profile includes various tabs that contain information about you and your interactions with 15Five.
 Each tab has different visibility permissions.

 - The 'Highlights' tab is essentially an overview of your recent and upcoming activities in 15Five, such as to-dos and objective progress.

 - The 'About' tab consists of all questions/details that your account administrators, reviewers, and teammates would like to know about you.

 - The 'Career vision' tab outlines your current career information and your career trajectory.
 It helps your manager develop a career path for you, knowing what your dream job title is.
 This tab can drive discussion when it comes time for quarterly or annual reviews.

 - The 'Activity' tab shows all of your latest Check-in submission, 1-on-1, and Objectives data.

 - The 'Wins & challenges' tab is a space to collect and track the things that went great and the things that didn't go so well over time.
-You can add 15Five items to your Wins & challenges after you have submitted your check-in.
-Your reviewer can also add items to your Wins and Challenges, but they cannot see the items you have added and you cannot see items that they have added.
+You can add 15Five items to your wins & challenges after you have submitted your Check-in.
+Your reviewer can also add items to your wins & challenges, but they cannot see the items you added and you cannot see items that they have added.

 - Your profile should not be confused with your account settings (mentioned in the section above).

-Above we talked about how 15Five can help you be your best-self and ways you can contribute to your organization.
+Above we talked about how 15Five can help you be your best-self and on the flip side, ways you can contribute to your organization.
 Let's take this conversation a step further and dive into the features that will help you achieve this.